 The boat carrying Alonso Enriquez and the friars capsized or wrecked on the mouth of a river west of Follet's Island.
 This was most likely the San Bernard River in Brazoria County.
 The men left the boat and began walking along the coast.
 Sometime later, Narváez's boat caught up with them.
 Narváez passed them and continued on his way until he reached Cavallo Pass at Matagorda Bay.
 He took his people across, then came back for Enriquez's party and took them across.
 The combined parties camped that evening on the western shore of the pass.
 Narváez and two other men - all three of whom may have been sick - remained on the boat, with no water or supplies.
 A north wind came up that night, and in the morning, the boat was gone.
 Neither it nor Narváez or the other men were ever seen again.
 (For more information about the Narváez Expedition survivors at Cavallo Pass, please see our article, "Identifying the Inlet of Espíritu Santo.")

-With Narváez gone and presumed dead, command of the party on Matagorda Island should have gone to Enriquez, but one of Narváez's last orders was to elevate his trusted friend, Captain Juan Pantoja, over Enriquez.
+With Narváez gone and presumed dead, command of the party on Matagorda Island should have gone to Enriquez, but one of Narváez's last orders was to name Captain Pantoja as the lieutenant governor.
 There was some disagreement among the leaders of this group about where to go next, because the friars believed that they had already passed Pánuco and they ought to reverse direction.
 Instead, they went onto the mainland and found some woods, where they decided to spend the winter.
 Their camp was probably in Calhoun County, between Matagorda Bay and the Guadalupe River.

 The fifth boat was led by Captains Peñalosa and Téllez.
 It had no contact with the other boats after Cabeza de Vaca lost sight of it in a storm out on the Gulf of Mexico.
 It ended up southwest of all the others, possibly on Mustang Island in Nueces County.
 It is unknown whether this is where the boat landed, or whether it landed further up the coast, and then the crew steered it there.
 At any rate, the other survivors later heard from some natives that a tribe called the Camones massacred every person on that boat.
 They were too weak to offer any resistance.